SchlossLab/Hannigan_ConjunctisViribus_ploscompbio_2018/revfiles/ReviewerResponse.md

 * Throughout the manuscript, it is hard to follow how which and how many data points were used for each analysis.
 A supplementary table listing the samples for each of the studies and providing sample sizes in each figure would be very helpful.

 *We agree that this needed to be clarified in the manuscript.
-We added the relevant sample size information to the text and figure legends to make clearer what the data actually represent.*
+We added the relevant sample size information to the text and figure legends to make clearer what the data actually represent.* **LINES 187; 195 - 197; 220 - 222; 224 - 226; FIGURE LEGENDS 2,3,4**

 * Figure 1D is not informative and could be removed since the information is provided in the main text.

 *It is true that the information is in the text, but we feel this is still an important panel to the figure because it illustrates the degree of connectance between the phage and bacterial communities, and provides a visualization to the text included in the results section.
-Even more importantly, we intended this panel to act as a visual validation that there are no erroneous connections among phage and bacterial nodes.
-We made these reasons clearer in the text.*
+Even more importantly, we intended this panel to act as a visual validation that there are no erroneous connections among phage and bacterial nodes.*

 * Figure 1 EFG: color labels in legend are wrong and not since y-axis labels are present.

 *Thank you for pointing this mistake out.
-We have fixed it.*
+We have fixed it.* **FIGURE LEGEND 1**

 * Figure 2 could use headers above the plots to indicate which one relate to impact of diet (AB) and which one to obesity (CD).

 *This was especially confusing because of the mislabeled axes.
-We fixed the axis labels to make the data clearer.*
+We fixed the axis labels to make the data clearer.* ** FIGURE 2**

 * Figure 2 panels C and D have wrong x-axis labels.
 Should be "obese" and "healthy".
 Here it is not clear why only 2 and 1 data points are available.
 The original data in Reyes et al. seem to consist of 32 fecal samples from 13 individuals from 5 families with at least two time points.

 *We fixed the error, and made the causes for the sample size clearer in the text as well as the figure legends.
-Thank you for pointing this out.*
+Thank you for pointing this out.* **LINES 195 - 196; FIGURE LEGEND 2**

 * Figure 3A.
 Not clear why only 8 data points are available if Minot et al. report 15 samples from 5 individuals.

 *We only used the subset of data points that had temporal data spaced approximately the same distance apart.
-We made this clearer in the text.*
+We made this clearer in the text.* **LINES 187 - 188; 220 - 222; FIGURE LEGEND 1,2**

 * Figure 3B.
 Not clear how data were computed.
 If the comparison of within individuals (i.e. 1 value if same data as in 3A) with mean of all other individuals, then standard deviations should be shown.
 Suggest to show only the smallest inter-individual distance, which would greatly strengthen the point on individuality.